-Temerlin Advertising Institute for Education and Research Professor Patricia Alvey, Distinguished Chair and Director
+Temerlin Advertising Institute for Education and Research

+Professor Patricia Alvey, Distinguished Chair and Director

 Professors: Steve Edwards, Alice Kendrick, Carrie La Ferle.
-Assistant Professors: Glenn Griffin, Yeo Jung Kim, Kartik Pashupati, Hye Jin Yoon.
-Lecturers: Mark Allen, Brice Campbell, Kevin Foreman.
-Adjunct Lecturers: Belinda Baldwin, Brenda Demith, Karen Dougherty, Nathan Huey, Christopher Owens, Carl Thompson, Michael Tuggle.
+Assistant Professors: Glenn Griffin, Yeo Jung Kim, Hye Jin Yoon.
+Lecturers: Brice Campbell, Dev Gupta, Cheryl Mendenhall.
+Adjunct Lecturers: Belinda Baldwin, Bill Brunt, Karen Dougherty, David Hadeler, Nathan Huey, Christopher Owens, Michael Sullivan, Carl Thompson, Michael Tuggle.

 The Temerlin Advertising Institute was endowed by the Dallas advertising community through a pledge to augment scholarships, faculty salaries and public programs that enrich student learning and practical experience in advertising.
 Established in 2001, it is the nation's only endowed advertising institute.
 It enjoys a strong relationship with the industry, as it is situated in a top media and advertising market - the Dallas/Fort Worth Metroplex.
 DFW is the nation's seventh largest television and media market and the headquarters for major advertising agencies, national and global corporations, large U.S. media corporations, public relations firms, and film production companies.
-This location affords access to professionals of the highest caliber who serve as class clients, guest lecturers, executives-in-residence, adjunct faculty and internship sponsors.
-Students have access to high-profile internships at national and global agencies as well as client and media corporations.
-All students admitted to the institute work toward a B.A. degree in advertising.
+This location affords access to professionals of the highest caliber who serve as class clients, guest lecturers, executives-inresidence, adjunct faculty and internship sponsors.
+Students have access to highprofile internships at national and global agencies as well as client and media corporations.
+All undergraduate students admitted to the institute work toward a B.A. degree in advertising.
 In addition, students may wish to focus their elective studies to form a media emphasis or they may apply, after their first term at the institute, for admission into the creative program.
+Students wishing to pursue a